sakshijain20/WeatherApp/README.md

 * The UI is broken into multiple parts for the single screen.

+## Build the Project

+To build the project on your own follow these steps:

+Clone the project
+Get an API key from Weather Api.

+Build the project!

 [
 ![Screenshot 2020-12-12 at 10 37 28 PM](https://user-images.githubusercontent.com/38380683/101991781-e523e400-3cd4-11eb-847c-42b42fa076a7.png)
 ![Screenshot 2020-12-12 at 10 37 41 PM](https://user-images.githubusercontent.com/38380683/101991783-e81ed480-3cd4-11eb-8235-28132c0e59e6.png)
 ](url)